nwsimonrb/Blog/_posts/2023-01-28-streaming-dashboard-tutorial.md

 ##### 2) Create Kafka infrastructure (Scenario)
 The setup guide should have already prompted us to enter Confluent Cloud via automated login.
 In the [tutorial video](https://www.youtube.com/watch?v=qpa-7RvLqb8) we start the following tasks from the Azure Platform to ensure repeatability:
 - Navigate to Confluent Cloud.
-- Create an **environment** and subsequently a **cluster** on a basic plan.
+Create a **cluster** on a basic plan.
 - Create a **topic** for the messages we want to handle.
-Our scenario is focused on product data so we name it "products".
+Our scenario is focused on product data so you could name it "products".
+Skip the creation of a schema for now - I plan to include the Confluent schema registry in an upcoming post (see [here]).
 - Go to the connector marketplace and select the **Datagen connector**.
-It will simulate incoming data from a producer.
-Choose the Product data template and schemaless JSON format so that we get suitable and simple messages delivered to our topic.
-Create the Datagen connector.
+It will write dummy data into our "products" topic to simulate a producer.
+Generate a global access API key that will allow the connector to access your topic.
+Although we just do exemplary prototyping, it is always best to store a (downloaded) key securely.
+Choose the "Product" data template and JSON format so that we get suitable and simple messages delivered to our topic.
+Create the Datagen connector and wait a moment until it is provisioned.
 - Navigate back into our topic and select an offset like 0 to view incoming messages.
-You can click on a single message to view its contents.
-On the front page of the topic, we can see the current write and read throughput.
-For now, we see no read activity, let's change that.
+Note that we just receive unimaginative numbers as product names, prices, descriptions, etc. An upcoming post will introduce more diverse data sources (see [here]).
+In the overview tab, we can see the current write and read throughput.
+Our production rate has gone up as expected, while our small consumption rate can be explained by your short lookup in the messages tab.

 ##### 3) Power BI Service setup
 Before we can set up an endpoint to receive data from Confluent Cloud - which is not a functionality of Power BI Desktop - we need to create a Power BI Service account.
 You find the free tier offering [here](https://powerbi.microsoft.com/en-us/getting-started-with-power-bi/).
 It lasts for 60 days and includes the basic features which are more than sufficient.<br />